 The store door opens and the street fills with mind blowing smell of cinnamon and oranges, vanilla and ginger — as if it sells not omegas but fresh pastries.
 Brock snorts in his cup with remnants of coffee.
 Fresh buns, unbitten, powdered, sweetly-sweet.
 He's offended.
 He's just offended stupidly that he didn't stand there like this — beautiful, painted, wrapped in silk and gold, when Jack's glassy eyes saw him in and the alpha decided to have him.
 But, on the other hand, he saw Brock without all that junk and he still took him.
 Took him out, carryied him out, put the coordinates of slaver's base in the rocket launcher with unwavering hand and- boom...
 Brock was the only survivor.
 Nobody knows where he was.
 How did he become Jack's.
 One of many.
 It was flattering.
 It made him warm.
 Sometimes it made him hurt a lot, though: Jack is affectionate, but heavy, large and sturdy.
 But caring.
 Brock takes new cup of coffee/whiskey from the alpha, throws the empty one away, and turns away from the damned shop-window, obeying the insistent hand on his shoulder.

 He has a job.
 He fakes to be happy and satisfied.
 His alpha kisses him on the festively decorated square.
 Mercier distinctively clicks the camera shutter in the earpiece.
-(Brock hopes it's her and not Westfall; jerk will easily send photo to the whole team).
-Anders tries not to laugh out loud in the earpiece (he sucks at it, but Brock already knows the way he will revenge).
+(Brock hopes it's her and not Westfahl; jerk will easily send photo to the whole team).
+Anderson tries not to laugh out loud in the earpiece (he sucks at it, but Brock already knows the way he will revenge).
 Winter reports on the completed task in the earpiece.
 The snow is falling.

 Maybe Brock does not fake it.